qvotaxon/i18nWeave-vscode/README.md

 ## 🧾 Motivation

-After having worked with translation files in a large web application for a client for some time, I discovered that manually managing the JSON translation files that come with translating an application isn't easily manageable within a larger team.
-When multiple people add translation keys all over the place in the same files, merge conflicts tend to occur frequently.
+After having worked with translation files in a large React web application for a client for some time, I discovered that manually managing the JSON translation files that come with translating an application isn't easily manageable within a larger team.
+When multiple people have to modify the same files by hand, merge conflicts tend to occur frequently.
 This not only costs valuable developer time but also affects developer satisfaction, as developers generally despise the tedious task of manually merging multiple JSON files line by line.
 It's as exciting as watching paint dry!

 I needed a way to have the translation files be consistent for every developer, regardless of who added them.
 There shouldn't be a need for manually editing JSON files to manage your translations.